pbrinkmeier/kit-lecture-notes/betriebssysteme/09-memory-management-hardware.md

 Every virtual address consists of a tuple: `(segment #, offset)`.
 These can be encoded in the address and selected by an instruction or and operand.

-Each process (= each address space) has a seperate **segment table** that maps a virtual addresse to physical addresses in memory.
+Each process (= each address space) has a seperate **segment table** that maps a virtual address to physical addresses in memory.
 The table is defined by three columns:

 - **Base**: starting physical address where the segment resides in the memory
 - **Limit**: length of the segment